 You may be eligible for a fee waiver under 8 CFR 103.7(c).
-If you believe you are eligible for a fee waiver, complete Form I-912, Request for Fee Waiver, (or a written request), and submit it and any required evidence of your inability to pay the filing fee with this application.
+If you believe you are eligible for a fee waiver, complete Form I-912, Request for Fee Waiver, and submit it and any required evidence of your inability to pay the filing fee with this application.
 You can review the fee waiver guidance at www.uscis.gov/feewaiver.